Razyapoo/KGBClusteringDocumentation/clustering.md

 This component is extended to check if the ends of an edge are in a [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary) relationship.
 If so, creating an arrow-shaped edge between the parent and child nodes is redundant.

-// TODO to continue from here

 <h3 id="extension-of-the-graphelementnodemixin">Extension of the GraphElementNodeMixin.ts</h3>

-By default in [Cytoscape](https://js.cytoscape.org/) library, selecting a child node also selects its parent.
+By default (property of [Cytoscape](https://js.cytoscape.org/) library) selecting a child node also selects its parent.

-Therefore, it is necessary to make the parent node unselectable when the child node is selected, and then, after the child node is already selected, make the parent node selectable again.
+Therefore, when selecting a node, it is necessary to make all its ancestor nodes unselectable, and after selecting a node, make the ancestor nodes selectable again.

-The Cytoscape library uses the "parent" property define a parent of a node and  visualize a [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) hierarchy (i.e. a parent node is shown as a large node and its child nodes as nodes placed inside the parent node).
-Therefore, when expanding a parent node from a child node, it is necessary to explicitly specify the parent for a Cytoscape element that representing a child node and might already be present in the graph.
+The [Cytoscape](https://js.cytoscape.org/) library uses the "parent" property of the element to visualize a [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) hierarchy.
+Therefore, when expanding a parent node from a child node, it is necessary to explicitly specify the parent for a Cytoscape element that representing a child node.

 <h3 id="extension-of-the-configuration">Extension of the Configuration.ts</h3>

-The original component is extended with new attribute *constraints* in which the loaded constraints are stored in the configuration.
+The original component is extended with a new attribute *constraints* that is used to store the IRI representing a [set of visual layout constraints](#visual-configuration) to be loaded.

 <h3 id="extension-of-the-application">Extension of the Application.vue</h3>

-It is extended with a new feature to query and retrieve layout constraints from the server. *isHierarchyView* and *constraintRulesLoaded* attributes indicate whether constraints are loaded from the server successfully.
+This component is extended with a new method **loadConstraints()** to get [visual layout constraints](#visual-layout-constraint-glossary) from the server, as well as new *isHierarchyView* and *constraintRulesLoaded* attributes to indicate whether a visual style of a parent node needs to be changed (more in [Extension of the ViewOptions.ts](#extension-of-the-view-options) section) and whether constraints are loaded from the server successfully.

 <h3 id="extension-of-the-edge">Extension of the Edge.ts</h3>

-Edge is extended with a new attribute showing that the edge is coming from the children.
+Edge is extended with a new *isEdgeFromChild* attribute showing whether an edge is coming from a child node.

 <h3 id="extension-of-the-graph-area-manipulator">Extension of the GraphAreaManipulator.ts</h3>

+When you zoom in on a specific point on the mapping platforms, at each zoom level, you see more and more details about the region you zoom in, and also otherwise, when you zoom out, some details disappear.
+The same principle is used in this "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.

-The original component is extended with a new private *groupingOfClustersManager* method that can cluster and group nodes, ungroup existing groups, or show child nodes collapsed in their parent nodes.
+The original component is extended with a new private *groupingOfClustersManager* method that can filters nodes to cluster and group, ungroup existing groups, collapse child nodes or show child nodes collapsed in their parent nodes.
 The component is also extended with the *globalHierarchyDepth* attribute, whose value indicates the [current hierarchical level](#current-hierarchical-level-glossary).

 When grouping, the *groupingOfClustersManager* method filters all nodes that have a [hierarchical group class](#hierarchical-class-glossary) that is allowed to be grouped in the visual configuration (more in [Hierarchical groups to cluster](#hierarchical-groups-to-cluster) section).
 The algorithm then filters out of all previously filtered nodes only those that reside at the [current hierarchical level](#current-hierarchical-level-glossary) (based on the value of the *globalHierarchyDepth* attribute).